 Constituent Requirement is represented in the Amount numerator low boundary: if the component is not required, the low boundary is 0.
 If it is required, the low boundary is a value greater than 0.

-Source Material
+Source Material (repeat as necessary)

 The information related to the source material shall be provided as per specification described in Section 8.13.15.

-Modification
+Modification (repeat as necessary)

 The information related to the modification shall be provided as per specification described in Section 8.11.14.